loginom/admin-guide-l10n/data-en/integrator/setup.md

 Example: `http://localhost/lgi/service.svc?wsdl`

-Loginom Integrator must give WSDL of the SOAP web service with the following warning:
+The Loginom Integrator must give WSDL of the SOAP web service with the following warning:

 ```xml
 <wsdl:documentation>